andresponton21/Dapp2_project/README.md

 ## Introduction

-This dapp aproaches the great problem that online market places face when counterfiet products are infiltrated into their market network
+This dapp approaches the great problem that online market places face when counterfeit products are infiltrated into their market network.

 ## Solution

-Each patient has their own record which includes :

-- Accesslist: people who can read the record and doctor can write on it.
-- Allowedlist: list of patient id that can be accessed.
-- Health records: history of medical records.
-  Each doctor has their own patient list that they can access.
+Create a Decentralized application on a blockchain platform, in this case Hyper ledger Fabric, this app uses a smart contract to verify the authenticity of a product :

+- It creates a unique id or hash, for every product that is out the production line
+- The product’s Id, will be permanently recorded on the blockchain, so no one can alter this data.
+- Using hyper ledger fabric, only permissioned parties can see the data on the ledger, in this case the consumer, the seller and the supplier.
+- The customer can easily verify the product’s authenticity, using a hash value or scanning a QR code.

+Blockchain network diagram

   ![](./documentation/KYPdiagram.jpg)
-  _Health Record system_

 ## Architecture

 <!-- ![](./documentation/architectureofapp.png) -->

-_Diagram showing the architecture of Health Record App._

-Three Layer:
+_Architecture of the D'app._

+Components:

-- Presentation Layer: web application using Reactjs.
+- User Interface: web application using Reactjs.
-- Business Application Layer: server providing API using Nodejs and Expressjs.
+- Back end: server providing API using Nodejs (to be developed).
-- Database Layer: on-chain (Hyperledger Fabric) and off-chain (Firebase).
+- Database: on-chain (Hyperledger Fabric) and off-chain (cloud database, to be developed).

 ## Data Management

-### On-chain data
+### On-chain data HLF

 | Variable Name | Type     | Key         | Value                                         | Notes              |
 | ------------- | -------- | ----------- | --------------------------------------------- | ------------------ |